-Once it is accepted that the application of reduced rates amounts to tax expenditures, these should be subject to a cost-benefit analysis similarly to direct expenditure programs: what are the benefits of applying reduced VAT rates?
-I.e. does application of these rates actually achieve social and distributional aims?
-And even if it does, what are the collateral costs, from both a legal and an economic perspective?
+Once it is accepted that the application of reduced rates amounts to tax expenditures, these should be subject to a cost-benefit analysis similarly to direct expenditure programs: what are the benefits, and what are the costs of applying reduced VAT rates?
+Moreover, is increasing VAT rates more effective in terms of both revenue and economic growth, and to decrease / eliminate tax expenditures?